timetoady/1800clothingSvelte1/README.md

 The site began it's life as a group project in the Computer Science area of Utah Valley University.
 The initial site had many problems: it had little input from UX design, links that broke the CSS if pressed in a certain combination, and a database written in some inscrutable form of PHP that sometimes simply refused to load.
 Add to that, the actual content was not what the client wanted presented, and the quality of the images used was low.
 There was also absolutely no documentation of the structure, setup, functions, or technology used in the code.

 Version 2 of the site began as a desire from the client for a backend to be added to add additional entries.
 But it was quickly apparent to the Digital Media group (also at UVU) who took on the project that giving the ability to add entries to a site who looked and worked so poorly would be pointless.
 That idea was scrapped, and the effort of v2 was to simply revise the site in simple HTML and CSS with a few small vanilla JavaScript functions to fix all broken links, and load the clothing images and their information promptly.
 The styling was only simply revised, and little consideration was taken into true UX design: the goal was simply to get a working product out the door.
+The backend for getting costumes data was replaced with a Heroku Node API server that returns costumes to the frontend.
+However, the downside of using the free tier of Heroku is that the server goes to sleep after 30 minutes of activity.

 By the end of version 2, a working version was completed and uploaded to Bluehost where 1800clothing.org is hosted, but it was clear to the developers of this version (that's us) that a lot more would need to be to move the site from "working" to "usable", including input from design, and basically an entire restructuring of the site and its technology to make it modern.
 Thus, this version, Version 3.